monk-io/docs/_mkdocs/docs/monkscript/yaml/index.md

----
-title: Monk YAML
-slug: /monkscript/yaml
----

 Monk uses YAML to express templates.
 One of our design goals was to make YAML manageable and eliminate the need for pre-processing using external tools.
 In order to achieve succinct definitions and composability, we've defined three special keys on top of standard YAML: `namespace`, `defines` and `inherits`.

-Additionally, Monk provides a `<-` macro that denotes an [Arrow script](./scripting) which can be used in place of _any_ value in YAML.
+Additionally, Monk provides a `<-` macro that denotes an [Arrow script](/monkscript/scripting-index) which can be used in place of _any_ value in YAML.

 It's important to understand how they work before working with MonkScript in order to avoid confusion.